 Lifetime Earnings and Educational Achievement

 Another way to look at the return on investment of higher education is to examine the average lifetime earnings of workers with different levels of educational attainment.
 The Social Security Administration (SSA) data reveals very substantial increases in lifetime earnings with each additional level of educational attainment.

-Men with bachelor's degrees have median lifetime earnings approximately $900,000 greater than high school graduates.
+Men with bachelor's degrees have median lifetime earnings of approximately $900,000 greater than high school graduates.
 For women with bachelor's degrees, median earnings are $630,000 more.
 Men with graduate degrees had median lifetime earnings of $1.5 million above the level of high school graduates.
 The median advantage in lifetime earnings for women with graduate degrees is $1.1 million.